->

 I’ve written before about unrealistic marketing expectations….

 I am working with a client who has done EVERYTHING right.
 She tightly targeted her marketing efforts to focus on a specific target or niche audience.
 Not only was her marketing tightly targeted, she even tightly targeted her product offering.
-Even though she began this process long before she had read my book Beyond the Niche: Essential Tools You Need to Create Marketing Messages that Deliver Results
+She began this process long before she had read my book Beyond the Niche: Essential Tools You Need to Create Marketing Messages that Deliver Results.

 Even though she hadn’t read my book, she had followed the steps outlined in the book beautifully.
 Her product was not only tightly targeted to a specific market, it also addressed an issue which literally CONSUMED her target audience.